pawelpiwosz/AnsibleFirstSteps/Chapter-15/README.md

 ## Chapter 15
 ### Roles structure

-In previous chapters you created your firs role.
-Let us remind the current role structure.
+In previous chapters you created your first role.
+Let us remind the current structure in the role you were built.

 ```
 ~/ansible/roles/nginx$ ls